My Kitchen Clatter

 Instructions

 2. Add the warm milk mixture into your mixer bowl.
 Add the dough enhancer, vital wheat gluten, yeast, egg and about half of the flour.
 If you are using your Bosch Universal mixer, and have a dough hook extender, use it.
-Mix just to combine (pulse a couple of times on your Universal).
-Turn machine to low (setting 1 on Universal) and continue adding flour ½ cup at a time until the dough just cleans the sides of the bowl.
+Mix just to combine.
+Turn machine to low and continue adding flour 1/2 cup at a time until the dough just cleans the sides of the bowl.
 You may not use all of the flour.

-3. Knead the dough for 6 minutes or until the surface is smooth and elastic.
+3. Knead the dough for 6-10 minutes or until the surface is smooth and elastic.
+The dough should be soft.

-4. Place dough in a large bowl coated with cooking spray, turning to coat top.
+4. Place dough in a large bowl coated with cooking oil, turning to coat top.
 Cover and let rise in a warm place (85 degrees), free from drafts, 1 hour or until doubled in size.
-Punch dough down; cover and let rest 5 minutes.
-(You can skip this step if you are using freshly milled flour and the Universal).
+Lightly punch dough down; cover and let rest 5 minutes.

-5. Divide dough into 3 equal portions.
-Working with one portion, divide it again into three equal portions.
+5. Divide dough into 3 equal portions for three smaller loaves (about 1 pound each).
+Working with one portion, divide it again into three equal portions to make a three strand braid, or six equal portions for a six strand braid.
 Shape each portion into a 10-inch rope.
-Pinch ends together at one end of seal.
+Pinch ends together at one end.
 Braid ropes on a lightly oiled surface, pinch loose ends to seal or turn them under.
 Place braid on a baking sheet coated with oil.
 Repeat with remaining portions of dough so that you have three loaves formed.
 Cover and let rise 30 minutes or until doubled in size.

 6. Preheat over to 375 degrees